DOI-USGS/gw-general-models/README.md

 Refer to folder "gw-general-models/Genmod1.0/" for updated files for Genmod1.0.

-The rest of the files and folders found at "gw-general-models” refer to Genmod0.1.
+The rest of the files and folders found at "gw-general-models” are associated with Genmod0.1.

 # Genmod0.1 (General Groundwater-Model Construction System Version 0.1)